🍷

 Key Facts

-• Pingus production is fewer than 500 cases annually; the 1995 debut comprised only 325 cases, priced at US$200 per bottle on release
+• Pingus production fewer than 500 cases annually; the debut 1995 vintage comprised only 325 cases priced at around US$200 per bottle on release; 75 cases were lost when a ship sank off the Azores in November 1997, sending prices toward US$495 per bottle and creating the founding scarcity legend

-• The 2004 and 2012 vintages of Pingus received 100 points from Robert Parker's Wine Advocate, cementing the estate's place among the world's elite producers
+• The 1995 debut vintage received 96 to 100 points from Robert Parker on Bordeaux en primeur week 1996; the 2004 and 2012 vintages received 100 points outright from Parker's Wine Advocate, placing the estate among the world's elite producers

-• Flor de Pingus, the second wine, is 100% Tempranillo from rented La Horra vineyards with vines older than 35 years, producing approximately 4,000 cases annually
+• Flor de Pingus is the second wine, introduced in 1996 (no production in 1997 or 1998 due to vintage declassification); 100 percent Tempranillo from rented La Horra vineyards with vines older than 35 years; around 4,000 cases annually

-• Biodynamic viticulture adopted from the 2005 vintage onward; vines are bush-trained (en vaso), unfertilized, and never treated with pesticides
+• Biodynamic viticulture adopted in the main Pingus parcels (Barrosso and San Cristóbal) from 2000 to 2001 and extended to Flor de Pingus from the 2005 vintage onward; vines bush-trained (en vaso), never fertilized, and never treated with pesticides

-• PSI, a separate collaborative project with local growers founded in 2006 (first vintage 2007), is produced by Sisseck and Pablo Rubio under the Bodegas y Viñedos Alnardo label
+• PSI, a separate collaborative project with local growers founded 2006 (first vintage 2007), is produced by Sisseck and Pablo Rubio under the Bodegas y Viñedos Alnardo label; aims to preserve and elevate old-vine Tempranillo across the wider Ribera del Duero region

-• Founded 1995; winery located in Quintanilla de Onésimo, Province of Valladolid, with vineyards in La Horra
+• Founded 1995; winery in Quintanilla de Onésimo, Valladolid, with vineyard parcels in La Horra; Peter Sisseck's childhood nickname (after the cartoon character Ping) gave the estate its name

-• First vintage (1995) presented at Bordeaux en primeur tastings in March 1996; Parker awarded a 96-100 point score and featured the wine on the back cover of The Wine Advocate
+• First vintage 1995 made in a rented winery, just 325 cases produced; presented at Bordeaux en primeur tastings in 1996, where Robert Parker awarded a 96 to 100 point score and featured the wine on the back cover of The Wine Advocate

 Dominio de Pingus fundamentally challenged the assumption that great Spanish wine had to come from large, heritage-rich bodegas.
-Sisseck demonstrated that a single committed individual, armed with exceptional terroir and rigorous viticulture, could produce wines rivaling the finest in the world.
+Sisseck demonstrated that a single committed individual, armed with exceptional terroir and rigorous viticulture, could produce wines rivalling the finest in the world.
 The estate's success helped elevate Ribera del Duero's international profile, influenced a generation of Spanish boutique producers to adopt biodynamic farming and lower yields, and proved that Tempranillo, managed well, can produce wines with the depth and longevity of the world's greatest reds.
+Scarcity was amplified in November 1997 when a ship carrying 75 of the 325 cases from the first vintage sank off the Azores, causing prices to surge from around US$200 to around US$495 per bottle and creating the legend that has surrounded the wine ever since.
+Pingus secondary market prices regularly exceed $1,000 per bottle today, with the perfect-scored 2004 and 2012 vintages commanding the highest premiums.
+The estate maintains strict allocation through specialist importers and has never compromised on quality, redirecting fruit to Flor de Pingus or declassifying entirely in the most difficult vintages.

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

 Peter Sisseck's approach centers on the belief that great wine is made in the vineyard, not the cellar.
-The Pingus parcels, bush-trained in the traditional en vaso system, have never been fertilized or treated with pesticides.
-Biodynamic practices were adopted from the 2005 vintage, including horse plowing, natural compost, and biodynamic preparations.
-In the cellar, Pingus is fermented in large wooden vats with indigenous yeasts and aged in French oak; early vintages used a high proportion of new barrique, but Sisseck has progressively reduced new wood over time, with top vintages now seeing little or no new oak, prioritizing fruit purity and terroir expression.
+The Pingus parcels, bush-trained in the traditional en vaso system, have never been fertilized or treated with pesticides since Sisseck assembled them in the early 1990s.
+Biodynamic practices were adopted in the main Pingus parcels (Barrosso and San Cristóbal) from 2000 to 2001 and extended to Flor de Pingus from the 2005 vintage onward, including horse plowing, natural compost, and biodynamic preparations.
+The around 4 hectares of estate vineyards are split between Barrosso (around 2.5 hectares, vines exceeding 65 years) and San Cristóbal (around 1.5 hectares, vines older than 70 years), planted on clay and limestone soils at high elevation in the La Horra zone of northern Ribera del Duero.
+Ribera del Duero's extreme continental climate, with hot days and cold nights, combined with the age of the vines and deep root systems, produces concentrated, structured fruit with natural acidity and mineral precision.
+In the cellar, Pingus is fermented in large wooden vats with indigenous yeasts and aged in French oak; early vintages used a high proportion of new barrique, but Sisseck has progressively reduced new wood over time, with top vintages now seeing little or no new oak.

-• Vines grown using traditional en vaso (bush) training; never fertilized or treated with pesticides, according to Sisseck
+• Vines grown using traditional en vaso (bush) training; never fertilized or treated with pesticides since Sisseck assembled the parcels in the early 1990s

 WINE WITH SETH APP